demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

   (run! write! events))
 ```

-As a final step, rewrite the `json-output` function to log the event itself as it already contain the timestamp and level.
+As a final step, rewrite the `json-output` function to log the event itself as it already contains the timestamp and level.

 ```clojure
 ; src/wheel/infra/log.clj